typeorm/typeorm/README.md

 creating more entities.

 > You can generate an ESM project by running
-> `npx typeorm init --name MyProject --database postgres --module esm` command.
+> `npx typeorm init --name MyProject --database postgres --module --esm` command.

 > You can generate an even more advanced project with express installed by running
 > `npx typeorm init --name MyProject --database mysql --express` command.